-GUBAR: Yes, I think that some of this idea that you have to be fighting the disease until the very end makes people feel culpable for being discouraged and for knowing at a certain point that the quality of their life will be hurt by the treatments that might extend their life.
+GUBAR: Yes.
+I think that some of this idea that you have to be fighting the disease till the very end makes people feel culpable for being discouraged, and for knowing at a certain point that the quality of their life will be hurt by the treatments that might extend their life.
 And I think we have to be more sensitive to people's decisions.
 They're very personal decisions, and they're very difficult to make.

-CONAN: It is also one of those moments - you write in the book about - patients before surgery normally have conversations with their surgeons about what's going to happen and what's going to happen afterwards.
-Debulking, you don't know what's going to happen.
+CONAN: It is also one of those moments - you write in the book that patients, before surgery, normally have conversations with their surgeons about what's going to happen, and what's going to happen afterwards.
+Debulking - you don't know what's going to happen.

 CONAN: There was - you write of some nostalgia, I guess, for previous procedures called peek and shriek.